Andrew Abruzzo

-Andrew Joseph Abruzzo (born November 18, 1999) is an American swimmer who trained and competed for the Plymouth Whitemarsh Aquatic Club under Dick Shoulberg, and later for the University of Georgia under Jack Bauerle.
-He won a total of six gold medals at the 2019 Pan American Games in Lima, Peru, and the 2017 FINA World Junior Swimming Championships in Indianapolis, Indiana, in individual distance freestyle and 4x100 freestyle relay events.
-He was a member of the USA Swimming National Team from 2018-2019.
+Andrew Joseph Abruzzo (born November 18, 1999) is an American swimmer who trained and competed for Germantown Academy, and later for the University of Georgia.
+He won six gold medals at the 2019 Pan American Games in Lima, Peru, and the 2017 FINA World Junior Swimming Championships in Indianapolis, Indiana, in individual distance freestyle and 4x100 freestyle relay events.
+He was a member of the USA Swimming National Team from 2018 to 2019.

 Early life and swimming

 Abruzzo was born November 18, 1999, to Joseph Michael and Karen Abruzzo in Philadelphia, Pennsylvania, and attended Fort Washington's Germantown Academy.
-He swam for the Plymouth Whitemarsh Aquatic Club, where he was coached by accomplished coaches Dick Shoulberg and Caroline Bouland.
-Shoulberg, a member of the ASCA Hall of Fame, was a highly accomplished coach with Germantown Academy's swim team through 2015, and led the team to National championships in 1985-86, prior to Abruzzo's time there as a swimmer.

-Born into an accomplished swimming family, three of Abruzzo's siblings would swim competitively, and his father Joe would coach at Plymouth Whitemarsh.
-Both Shoulberg and Bouland were awarded the American Swimming Coaches Association (ASCA) 2017 Fitter and Faster Swim Coach of the year for age-group swimming.
-By his Senior year in High School, Abruzzo was training with a ninety-minute early morning session, and a two hour session after school, followed by strength training at a local gymnasium.
+Born into a swimming family; three of Abruzzo's siblings would swim competitively.

-By his High School Senior year, his best times in Long Course (50 meter) events, where he had his more competitive times, were:
+By his High School Senior year, his best times in Long Course (50 meter) events were: